Marquette vs. Creighton: Sportsbook promo codes, odds, spread, over/under - December 30

 Marquette vs. Creighton Betting Trends

-- The Golden Eagles and their opponents have combined to hit the over four out of 13 times this season.

-- Creighton has covered seven times in 12 chances against the spread this year.

-- So far this season, six out of the Bluejays' 12 games with an over/under have gone over the point total.
+- So far this season, six out of the Bluejays' 12 games with an over/under have hit the over.

 Marquette Futures Odds